aptuitiv/website-build-tools/README.md

-# Aptuitiv website build scripts
+# Aptuitiv website build tools

-Build scripts to help with building and deploying websites at Aptuitiv.
+Build tools to help with building and deploying websites at Aptuitiv.

 ## Calling the script